88plug/akash-provider-tools/akash-os-readme.md

 4. Reboot when install completed and detach the ISO.
 6. Login with default username and password, follow the on-screen instructions.

-## Installation Instructions Bare Metal Datacenter with IPMI/ISO Support
+## Bare Metal Datacenter with IPMI/ISO Support

 1. Download Akash OS ISO
-2. Upload the ISO to the datacenter ISO storage location (Vultr/HostHatch/etc)
+2. Upload the ISO to the datacenter ISO storage location (Vultr/HostHatch/etc) or Attach the ISO to your IPMI Virtual Console Session.
 3. Start the machine with the ISO for the boot drive (F11 may be required)
 4. Reboot when install completed and detach the ISO.
 6. Login with default username and password, follow the on-screen instructions.

-## Installation Instructions USB
+## USB Key

 1. Download Akash OS ISO
 2. Use Balena Etcher / Rufus / Ventoy to write the ISO to a USB key